-Given the large-scale, exceptional nature and the significant resources deployed by the ASI, there is an important communication component implemented all along the project.
-This is instrumental to raise awareness on the ASI, but also on the importance of conserving marine biodiversity at all kind of scale and by targeting a wide range of public.
-In this view, a communication strategy was created in the first place, followed by several communication support, actions, events and media coverage tools throughout the ASI project.
-The field campaigns in the summer of 2018 were particularly conducive to communication.
+Given the large-scale exceptional nature and the significant resources deployed by the ASI, the latter includes an important communication component implemented all along the project.
+This is instrumental in order to raise awareness on the ASI but also on the importance of conserving marine biodiversity at all kind of scale and by targeting a wide range of public.
+In this view, a communication strategy was built in the first place, accompanied by several communication support, actions, events and media coverage tools all along the ASI project.
+The phase of the field campaigns in the summer of 2018 was particularly conducive to communication actions.
 Several short movies, leaflets, posters and writing material were developed, as well as website pages, news and continuous follow up on social media tools such as Facebook or Twitter.

-Figure 9- Official visit during a stopover of the Song of the Whale, June 2018
+Figure 8- Official visit during a stopover of the Song of the Whale, June 2018 conservation issues.
+7 projects were selected in this context and implemented in 2018 and 2019 (Table 3)

-In addition, the ACCOBAMS Permanent Secretariat launched in 2018 a call for small communication actions to promote the project at the national level and to increase its visibility in the countries participating in the survey campaign, and more generally to raise awareness about cetacean conservation issues.
-Seven projects were selected in this context and implemented in 2018 and 2019 (Table 9).
+In addition, the ACCOBAMS Permanent Secretariat launches in 2018 a call for small communication actions to promote the project at the national levels and to increase its visibility in the countries participating in the survey campaign, and more generally to raise awareness about cetacean